 - 1. Make sure that the drive unit cover is firm and correctly fitted. - 2.
 Set the pump switch to 0 (see 6 in Figure 5.2). - 3.
 Set the safety switch to ON (see 7 in Figure 5.2). - 4.
 Set the selector switch to HAND (see 5 in Figure 5.2). - 5.
-Open the main valve partly to make the water slowly enter into the filter drum.
-Make sure that the water level difference between the inside and outside of the filter does not exceed 450 mm (see section 5.2.1). - If the filter clogs it may be necessary to fill up the tank or concrete chamber with water from an external source or to remove a filter panel and let unfiltrated water flow into the chamber. - 6.
-When the water level inside the tank or concrete chamber goes above the suction pipe or the pump (if a CRK or MTR pump is installed), the pump switch should be set to 1.
+Open the main valve partly to make the water slowly enter into the filter drum. - If the filter clogs it may be necessary to fill up the tank with water from an external source to be able to start the pump. - 6.
+When the water level inside the tank or goes above the suction pipe, the pump switch should be set to 1.

-The backwash pump must not be started before the water level has risen above the suction pipe or the pump, otherwise the pump will run dry and break down.
+The backwash pump must not be started before the water level has risen above the suction pipe, otherwise the pump will run dry and break down.

-- 7. When the water level inside the tank or concrete chamber reaches the level weir, set the selector switch from HAND to AUTO. - 8.
+- 7. When the water level inside the tank reaches above the suction pipe, then set the selector switch from HAND to AUTO. - 8.
 Open the main valve completely.

 The filter is now running in automatic level control mode.
-It may be needed to adjust the level sensor to make the filter run optimally (see section 5.2.2).
+It may be needed to adjust the level sensor to make the filter run optimally (see section 5.2.3).